CP1404/Practicals/prac_01/README.md

 Run and **test** the code with a few different values to verify that it works.
-Whenever you are testing code, you should not just use random values but values that you know the expected output for and that test all paths of execution, including the **boundary or edge case**.
+Whenever you are testing code, don't just use random values but values that you know the expected output for and that test all paths of execution, including the **boundary or edge cases**.
 So, for this program we could use the following (we're only interested in the values, not the format):